ActsAsParanoid/acts_as_paranoid/README.markdown

 # ActsAsParanoid

-A simple plugin which hides records instead of deleting them, being able to recover them.
+A simple plugin for which hides records instead of deleting them, being able to recover them.

+This branch targets Rails 3.0.X.
+If you're working with other version, switch to the corresponding branch.

 ## Credits